John Buchanan (frontiersman): Origins

 John Buchanan was the great-grandson of Thomas Buchanan, who left Scotland in 1702 as one of six brothers (John, William, George, Thomas, Samuel, and Alexander) and one sister to resettle in County Donegal, Ireland.
-John Buchanan and his wife, Jane Trimble, emigrated to America as among the earliest colonists in North America, initially settling in Harrisburg, Pennsylvania, where John Buchanan was born in 1759.
+John Buchanan and his family, emigrated to America as among the earliest colonists in North America, initially settling in Cumberland County, Pennsylvania, where John Buchanan was born in 1759.